 3. Poor Coaching

-As with all sports and athletic disciplines, expert teaching and coaching for the development of technical knowledge are vital.
-It is the responsibility of an excellent and highly knowledgeable dance teacher to be able to recognise and react accordingly to, any anatomical weaknesses, physical limitations or onset of injury evident in the dance pupil.
-Furthermore, it is imperative that they correctly relay and instill the fundamentals of correct technique and advise upon supporting lifestyle and cross-training that ensure optimum health, well-being and physical performance of the dancer.
+As with all sports and athletic disciplines, expert teaching and coaching for the development of technical skills are vital.
+It is the responsibility of the dance teacher to recognise and react accordingly to, any anatomical weaknesses, physical limitations or early onset of injury.

 4. The Floor